ng-dst/6chan/README.md

-# Lab 6: socket-based messaging board
+# Lab 6: messaging board on sockets / named pipes

 ## 6chan - Welcome back.
 Again.

 6chan is an anonymous messaging board (like a group chat / forum) with file sharing. \
 To ensure users' privacy, all user and message data is processed in RAM, so it's all destroyed once server is shut down.

+Supports sockets as well as named pipes.

 ## Usage